oVirt/ovirt-site/source/documentation/draft/building-engine-draft.html.md

 ## Testing

+The script that starts the engine needs the `configobj` and `Cheetah.Template` modules, so before starting it you may need to isntall the packages containing them.
+In Fedora, for example, you can install them as follows:

+    # yum install python-configobj python-cheetah

 First you need to start the engine.
 Go to the directory where you installed it (we are assuming `$HOME/ovirt-engine/installation` in these instructions), then to the `bin` subdirectory and run the `engine-service` script as follows:

     $ cd $HOME/ovirt-engine/installation/bin